gblake31/KnightHacks-2021/README.md

+# KnightHacks-2021
-# KnightHacks-2021 Blake and Vincent
+# Blake Gassman and Vincent Verapen

 Ideas for the Weekend